 - Eating grass more than usual

 These signs suggest a food sensitivity or a gut that’s easily thrown off balance.
 Most cases respond well to a dietary change.
+If you’re also seeing skin issues like itching or hot spots, the problem may be an allergy rather than simple sensitivity.

-Food Strategies That Work
+Three Food Strategies That Actually Help

 Novel protein formulas take things a step further.
-If your Shepherd has been eating chicken- and beef-based foods their whole life and the gut hasn’t settled, switching to a protein they’ve never encountered (venison, duck, rabbit) sometimes resolves what other approaches couldn’t.
+If your dog has been eating chicken- and beef-based foods their whole life and the gut hasn’t settled, switching to a protein they’ve never encountered (venison, duck, rabbit) sometimes resolves what other approaches couldn’t.

 A reasonable progression: start with an easily digestible formula.
 If symptoms don’t improve after four to six weeks of consistent feeding, move to a limited ingredient diet.
 If that doesn’t work either, it’s time for a vet conversation about elimination diets or further testing.

-Formulas Worth Considering
+Sensitive Stomach Formulas Worth Considering

 | Product | Protein | Fat | Key Feature | Bag Size | Approx. Price |